-One of the most important things to consider before replacing your old fence are any developmental standards and bylaws that apply to the fences in your area.
-The last thing any homeowner wants is to pay for a new fence and then be told it needs to be rebuilt to meet a specific requirement.
-Most fence companies do their best to advise homeowners on common fencing rules, but it is the homeowner’s responsibility to communicate with their neighborhood’s HOA, POA, or city council to learn about the restrictions and bylaws in their area.
+One of the most important things to consider before replacing your old fence are any developmental standards and fence regulations in your area.
+The last thing any homeowner wants is to pay for a new fence and then be told it needs to be rebuilt to meet a specific fence requirement.
+Most fence companies do their best to advise homeowners on common privacy fence regulations, but it is the homeowner’s responsibility to communicate with their neighborhood’s HOA, POA, or city council to learn about the restrictions and fencing bylaws in their area.

 Fencing standards and bylaws are typically decided upon by the developer of a given area.
 For instance, most master planned communities like The Woodlands have their own residential development standards that get updated every few years.
-On top of developmental standards, there are also laws, codes, and ordinances on the city and state level that must be followed or you may be penalized and have to rebuild your fence.
+On top of developmental standards, there are also Texas residential fence laws that must be followed or you may be penalized and have to rebuild your fence.

-This one is pretty simple; some developments want the neighborhood to have a consistent look and feel so they require that every home has the same fence made out of the same materials at the same height as all the other fences.
+This one is pretty simple; some developments want the neighborhood to have a consistent look and feel so they come up with fence height regulations and code requirements that each homeowner should adhere to.
 Some development guidelines even have rules on the color of stain and paint allowed on fences.
 If you drive through some neighborhoods, it’s usually obvious which ones have a rule that enforce aesthetic consistency and which ones don’t.
-If you see that every fence in your area is the same, more than likely your HOA will require you to stick to that fence type when installing a new fence.
+If you see that every fence in your area is the same, more than likely they stick to HOA fence guidelines that you have to follow when installing a new fence.

-Some areas may not be as strict when it comes to aesthetic consistency but will require that fences be constructed a certain way and limit the type of fence materials they allow.
-For instance, almost every neighborhood in The Woodlands will require that fences be built out of either wood, metal, stone, or masonry and they do not allow fences to be built out of chainlink, metal sheets, plastic, or rope and bamboo.
+Some homeowners association and fences laws may not be as strict when it comes to aesthetic consistency but will require that fences be constructed a certain way and limit the type of fence materials they allow.
+For instance, The Woodlands HOA fence rules will require that fences be built out of either wood, metal, stone, or masonry and they do not allow fences to be built out of chainlink, metal sheets, plastic, or rope and bamboo.
 The reason behind these decisions is to guarantee a certain level of structural integrity so that fences aren’t falling over, which ties into the next common standard.

 Homeowner & Neighborhood Safety

 Safety is a universal development consideration, especially when it comes to fences.
-If you are building a fence around a pool, there are a number of height, material, and gate requirements, and you must have an inspector make sure your new fence abides by these rules.
+If you are building a fence around a pool, there are a number of HOA Texas laws that you should follow, and you must have an inspector make sure your new fence abides by these rules.
 See your local regulations.

-If you plan on building a fence near or on a utility easement, most neighborhood HOAs and POAs require utility lines that run underground to be marked.
+If you plan on building a fence near or on a utility easement, most neighborhood HOA rules on fence and POAs require utility lines that run underground to be marked.
 Texas Fence will call the utility company to schedule this before we build your fence.
-We may also be required to provide proper clearance for any service persons or vehicles that need emergency access to the easement, which we will go over with you when we plan your new fence project.
+The Texas HOA laws may also require us to provide proper clearance for any service persons or vehicles that need emergency access to the easement, which we will go over with you when we plan your new fence project.

-Another way that development standards enforce neighborhood safety with fence regulations is by requiring the rail side of the fence to face the yard, especially for homes that back up to a major road or freeway.
+Another way that HOA rules for fences enforce neighborhood safety is by requiring the rail side of the fence to face the yard, especially for homes that back up to a major road or freeway.
 This requirement makes it more difficult for people to trespass on someone’s property by climbing over a fence using the fence rails.
-Some areas even have regulations when it comes to fencing for pets that stipulate what you can and cannot use for pet fencing purposes.
+Some areas even have privacy fence regulations when it comes to fencing for pets that stipulate what you can and cannot use for pet fencing purposes.

 Location & Property Lines

-Many cities and HOAs in the Houston and Greater Houston Areas enforce rules when it comes to preserving the trees, lakes, and landscape of a certain area.
-For instance, if you live in The Woodlands, you are not allowed to build a fence that attaches to any part of a tree because they have very strict tree preservation codes.
+Many cities and HOA Houston rules on fences enforce preservation of trees, lakes, and landscape of a certain area.
+For instance, The Woodlands fencing bylaws do not allow you to build a fence that attaches to any part of a tree because they have very strict tree preservation codes.
 If a tree is in the way of your fence, you are required to build it in such a way that it weaves around the tree.
 Furthermore, The Woodlands and other areas require homeowners to plant bushes along the street-facing side of a fence if it backs up to a sidewalk or a major road.

 Whether you live in an area that is governed by an HOA, POA, MUD or city council, it’s always best practice to check in and learn all the rules and regulations when it comes to fences in your area before hiring a fence company.